You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 Sandbag collection sites have been set up again at the Dunedin Ice Stadium, Mosgiel Memorial Park and Strath Taieri Community Hall.

 Rivers remained high across much of the rest of Otago, but most had receded and were not expected to rise significantly last night.

 Ahead of the expected rainfall, ORC engineering and operations staff and contractors worked at pace, alongside local authorities, to clear debris and blockages, with a focus on Middlemarch and the Maniototo.

-At the Taieri River floodbank, near Otokia, the breach was stabilised and monitoring would continue, she said.
+At the Taieri River floodbank, near Otokia, the breach was stabilised and monitoring would continue, an ORC spokeswoman said.